tkmarsh/AutoSSH/README.md

 -l is used to specify a username for login.
 -n is used to search for the IP using Nmap (Requires root).

+Designed for Debian, so results may vary between distros.

 Chmod +x and cp/mv the script into /usr/bin for easy access.